Quit India Movement: The Precursor to India’s Freedom at Midnight

 Cripps was sent to negotiate an agreement with the Indian leaders.
-Muhammad Ali Jinnah, the leader of the Muslim League had no qualms about supporting Britain in its war but the Congress leaders refused to discuss anything except total freedom.
+Muhammad Ali Jinnah, the leader of the Muslim League had no qualms about supporting Britain in the War but Congress leaders refused to discuss any terms unless it included total freedom.

 The Cripps mission was eventually a washout.

-8 August 1942: Gandhiji Launches Quit India Movement
+8 August 1942: Gandhi Launches Quit India Movement

-In an effort to bring the British to the negotiating table, Gandhi launched his ‘Quit India’ movement in August 1942, and issued from a large meeting ground in Bombay (now Mumbai) the famous call to ‘do or die’.
+In an effort to bring the British to the negotiating table, Gandhi launched his ‘Quit India’ movement in August 1942, and issued the now famous call ‘do or die’ from a large meeting ground in Bombay (now Mumbai).

 Where Was Quit India Launched?

-Gowalia Tank Maidan (now also known as August Kranti Maidan) is a park in central Mumbai where Mahatma Gandhi issued the Quit India speech on 8 August 1942, decreeing that the British must leave India immediately or else mass agitations would take place.
+Gowalia Tank Maidan (now also known as August Kranti Maidan) is a park in central Mumbai where Mahatma Gandhi gave the Quit India speech on 8 August 1942.
+The speech decreed that the British must leave India immediately or else mass agitations would take place.

-The call mobilised the citizens to a huge Civil Disobedience movement as the British refused to grant independence till the War was over.
+The call mobilised the citizens to be involved in a widespread Civil Disobedience movement since the British refused to grant independence to India till the War was over.

-INC Leaders in Jail, but Movement Goes On
+INC Leaders in Jail, but the Movement Goes On

-Almost the entire Congress leadership, and not merely at the national level, was put into confinement less than twenty-four hours after Gandhi’s speech, and the greater number of the Congress leaders were to spend the rest of the war days in jail.
+Almost the entire Congress leadership, and just not at the national level, was put into confinement less than twenty-four hours after Gandhi’s speech.
+In fact, a large number of greater number of Congress leaders spent the rest of the War days in jail.